Hot Fudge Recipe & 3 Variations

 Variations:

-- Peanut Butter Hot Fudge: Add up to 1 cup creamy peanut butter after you add vanilla, stirring until melted.
+- Peanut Butter Hot Fudge: Add ½ cup (more if you like) creamy peanut butter after you add vanilla, stirring until melted.
+Substitute almond butter, cashew butter, or even Nutella (hazelnut plus double the chocolate!), or sunflower butter if you have nut allergies.

 - Black Forest Hot Fudge: Add 1 cup pitted, chopped sweet cherries to mixture when you add the milk and butter.